abaikov/cnstra/docs/core/overview.md

 - **Zero dependencies**: No third-party packages.
 Works in browsers, Node.js, serverless, edge, React Native, embedded systems.
 - **Simple implementation**: The core is a set of TypeScript types, factory methods that enforce type safety, and a straightforward queue-based graph traversal.
 No magic, no complex runtime.
-- **Deterministic routing**: Signals follow an explicit neuron graph, not broadcast to whoever "happens to listen".
+- **Deterministic routing**: Signals follow an explicit neuron graph with ownership guarantees, not broadcast to whoever "happens to listen".
 - **Readable flows**: Each step is local and typed; branches are explicit, so debugging feels like reading a storyboard.
 - **Backpressure & concurrency gates**: Built-in per-stimulation and per-neuron concurrency limits.
 - **Saga-like orchestration**: Multi-step reactions with retries/cancellation (AbortSignal) via explicit branches.